Diego Simeone Delivers Verdict on Ademola Lookman After Poor Miss vs Arsenal

 Source: Getty Images

-The result sets up an interesting second leg encounter at the Emirates Stadium in London, with both teams aiming for the final and have a chance to win their first-ever trophy.
+The result sets up an interesting second-leg encounter at the Emirates Stadium in London, with both teams aiming for the final and having a chance to win their first-ever trophy.

 Simeone praises Lookman's game

-Ademola Lookman passed a late fitness test to start the match and completed the 90 minutes, having not played since the Copa del Rey final loss to Real Sociedad.
+Ademola Lookman passed a late fitness test to start the match and completed the 90 minutes, despite not having played since the Copa del Rey final loss to Real Sociedad.

-Simeone’s update on the Super Eagles forward before the match claimed that he was still in discomfort, but surprisingly completed the match instead of the usual 60 minutes.
+Simeone’s update on the Super Eagles forward before the match claimed that he was still in discomfort; however, he surprisingly completed the match instead of the usual 60 minutes.

 Lookman missed a glorious chance to give Atletico the lead in the second half with the score at 1-1, playing a left-footed shot directly into the arms of David Raya.

-Simeone despite this miss claimed he loved how Lookman played, particularly citing the defensive aspect of his game, which he has called for improvement since he arrived.
+Simeone, despite this miss, claimed he loved how Lookman played.
+He particularly cited the defensive aspect of his game, an area in which Simeone has called for improvement since Lookman arrived.

 “I loved Lookman’s game; we’re getting an important player to understand that his defensive work helps us,” he said as quoted by Marca.

-Simeone hit back at the claims that Atletico Madrid were lucky to come out with a draw as they could have lost if Arsenal were awarded the second-half penalty.
+Simeone hit back at the claims that Atletico Madrid were lucky to come out with a draw, as they could have lost if Arsenal had been awarded a second-half penalty.

-The Argentine claimed that his side were not lucky and were the better side in the decisive moments of the game and could have walked out with a win.
+The Argentine claimed that his side was not lucky and was the better side in the decisive moments of the game, stating that they could have walked out with a win.

 “I don’t believe in luck, I believe in decisiveness.
 The first half was even, maybe they were better with the ball but didn’t create many chances,” he said as quoted by Into the Calderon.